 Did you know dogs are the most popular pet in the world?
 In just a short stroll through New York City, you will likely encounter numerous dogs out for a walk.
-These incredible animals also work for the NYPD, DEA, and even provide service to those with disabilities.
+These incredible animals also work for the NYPD and the Drug Enforcement Administration and even provide services to those with disabilities.

 How Common Are Dog Bites in New York City?

 Given that New York is the largest city in the nation, dog bites are quite prevalent.
 It is predicted that more than 500,000 dogs live in New York City.
 To put that in perspective, there are more dogs in New York City than there are inhabitants of many other cities in the United States.
-As a result, 6,373 emergency room visits occurred due to dog bites in 2014 alone.
-In worst-case scenarios, the dog bite injuries were even fatal.
+As a result, dog bites resulted in 6,373 emergency room visits in 2014 alone.
+In worst-case scenarios, the dog bite injuries were fatal.

 Of the patients visiting emergency rooms because of dog bites, children under 17 were most at risk.
-Even beyond New York City, dog bites are among the biggest non-fatal injuries to children every year.
+Dog bites are among the most common non-fatal injuries to children every year.

 In the aftermath of a dog bite accident, one may sustain a variety of injuries.
 If you have been attacked or bitten by a dog, you may suffer injuries like: